| 1.

 convinced that you are fully qualified to make the

-pre-approval letter is submitted with all offers.
+pre-approval letter is submitted with your offer.
 If

-you don't have one, your offer will be rejected.
+you don't include one, your offer will most likely be rejected.

 before shopping for homes!